-Proposals for contracts may be e-mailed directly to usarmy.rtp.devcom-arl.mbx.baa@army.mil. or submitted online via Grants.gov, http://Grants.gov.
-Proposal also must send a copy of the proposal to cognizant ARI Manager listed in Section II.
+Proposals for contracts and OTs may be e-mailed directly to usarmy.rtp.devcom-arl.mbx.baa@army.mil. or submitted online via Grants.gov, http://Grants.gov.
+Proposals for assistance agreements cannot be sent via email, see below for submission of Assistance agreement proposals through Grants.gov.
+The Proposer must also send a copy of the proposal to cognizant ARI Manager listed in Section II.
 A.

 a.
-Proposals for contracts (only) may be e-mailed directly to usarmy.rtp.devcomarl.mbx.baa@army.mil.
+Proposals for contracts and OTs may be e-mailed directly to usarmy.rtp.devcomarl.mbx.baa@army.mil.
 Full proposals MUST be emailed to the cognizant ARI Manager listed in Section II.
 A. All submissions must include "ARI BAA W911NF-23-S-0010" in the subject line.